How to change iMessage bubble color on iPhone and iPad

 - Choose a text bubble template or tap Type Custom Message.

-- Type your message → Tap the Bubble Color icon → Choose a color → Tap Done.
+- Type your message → Tap the Bubble Color icon → Choose a color → Hit Done.

-Note: You might encounter an advertisement or an offer to upgrade.
-Wait a moment, then click the X to close the ad or select Later to dismiss the upgrade offer. - Finally, tap the Send arrow.
+Note: If encounter a popup, wait for a second and click the X to close the ad or select Later to dismiss the upgrade offer. - Finally, tap the Send arrow.

 Congratulations!
 You have successfully sent your message with the custom color text bubble.